JohnGrime/Topography/README.md

 Here, we apply a scaling of `0.000025` to the elevations in order to avoid the `z` dimension dominating the model; as vertex coordinates along the ground plane are written as latitude and longitude values (in degrees), care is required to prevent the `z` axis data (elevation, in metres) being wildly larger than the other axes.

-## `estimate_spans_from_latlon.py`
+## `estimate_spans.py`

-Etimate the span in metres of the region defined by minimum and maximum latitide and longitude.
-The latitudinal span is independent of longitude, but the longitudinal spans depend on the min and max latitude.
+Etimate the interval (in degrees) corresponding to 1m for a specified latitude, or the span in metres of the region bounded by minimum and maximum latitide and longitude.

+The latitudinal span is independent of longitude, but the longitudinal spans depend on the latitude.
 For latitude 0 degrees (i.e., the equator), the radius of the circle along which longitudinal values lie is equal to the notional radius of the globe.
 However, as we increase or decrease the latitude, the radius of this circle shrinks as the notional sphere representing the earth tapers towards the poles.

 ### Prerequisites: